Branch Task

 - When the branch condition is not met: The downstream node associated with the corresponding output name is not executed, and its status is set to Ended because branch condition was not met.

-Output name format requirements: Supports Chinese, English, and underscores _, up to 128 characters.
+Output name format: Supports Chinese characters, English letters, and underscores _.
+Maximum 128 characters.
 Duplicate output names are not allowed within the same branch task.

 Branch Description

-For instance, a branch node has two downstream associated nodes named aaa and bbb.
-When branch condition is 1, the aaa node logic runs.
-When branch condition is 2, the bbb node logic runs.
-When configuring the branch node, the output associations can be set arbitrarily.
-For example, branch 1 associates with node output 1234, branch 2 associates with node output 2324 — both will serve as output names of this branch node.
-The downstream aaa node needs to depend on the branch node's output name 1234, and the bbb node needs to depend on the branch node's output name 2324.
+Example: A branch node has two downstream nodes named aaa and bbb.
+When branch condition 1 is met, the aaa node runs.
+When branch condition 2 is met, the bbb node runs.
+When configuring the branch node, the output names can be set freely — for example, branch 1 maps to output name 1234 and branch 2 maps to output name 2324.
+Both become output names of this branch node.
+The downstream aaa node must depend on output name 1234, and the bbb node must depend on output name 2324.

 Supported Expression Functions

-Currently not supported: Mathematical operations, date/time, JSON Path / object property access, regular matching, null coalescing, and similar functions.
+Currently not supported: Mathematical operations, date/time functions, JSON Path / object property access, regular expression matching, null coalescing, and similar functions.

 Logical Functions